ThunderFly-aerospace/TFRPM01/README.md

 After proper connection of the sensor with sensing probe to I2C port of PX4 based autopilot you should follow instrictions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).

 # FAQ

-## What about measurement resolution of the RPM?
+## What about the measurement resolution of the RPM?

-RPM measurement [resolution](https://en.wikipedia.org/wiki/Sensor#Resolution) depends on [pooling interval](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#PCF8583_POOL) and number of pulses per revolution.
+RPM measurement [resolution](https://en.wikipedia.org/wiki/Sensor#Resolution) depends on [pooling interval](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#PCF8583_POOL) and the number of pulses per revolution.

 RPM is calculated from measured values (pulses per interval) as follows